-During 2020 our new 1-to-1 personal review system went live.
-The new system was co-designed with our Leadership Consultancy Group, a group nominated by staff as leaders in the Service.
-Linked to this, a new Uniformed Promotion process was also introduced, initially for Watch Manager and Crew Manager levels, and this was also co-designed with the Leadership Consultancy Group.
+Our 1-to-1 personal review system was co-designed with our Leadership Consultancy Group, a group nominated by staff as leaders in the Service.
+Linked to this is our Uniformed Promotion process which was also co-designed.
+New processes were introduced for both in 2020 and an internal audit review of Leadership Development carried out in 2021 gave a substantial assurance rating.
 New members of staff attend a comprehensive corporate induction programme and complete a probation process.
-In 2020 the corporate induction process was managed virtually as a result of the Covid-19 pandemic.
+In 2020 the corporate induction process was managed virtually as a result of the Covid-19 pandemic, but it has now returned to the usual in-person process.